sudarshansudarshan/aicamp/Oceanverse.md

    Put your solution here.

    </details><br>
-68.Imagine you have a number line that ranges from 0 to k.
-You randomly pick  points on this line.
+68.Imagine you have a number line that ranges from 0 to 1.
+You randomly pick  k points on this line.
 What is the expected distance of the closest point to the midpoint of the line?
 <details closed>
    <summary>Sol.</summary>